BenHUET/sky-tex-opti/README.md

 The program will use more and more RAM as it runs, from what I've seen, it's unmanaged memory not being released by MagickNET.
 PR welcome.

+**UPDATE** : might have been fixed by https://github.com/dlemstra/Magick.NET/commit/693d61adf126588bc086f299e41025916047f216 .
+I upgraded the dependencies but I have no modlist to test it against for now.

 ### PBR textures are brighter

 Some PBR textures are using their alpha channel for something else than transparency and resizing them with ImageMagick is yielding brighter images.
 A workaround is to exclude them in the settings.